DhananjayLogDMax/Treasure-Hunt-Game-/README.md

 # Treasure-Hunt-Game-
-This is my DSA project at our University.
+This is my DSA project at my University.